scala/scala3/docs/docs/internals/syntax.md

 ### Soft keywords

 ```
-as        derives   extension inline    on        opaque    open      transparent
+as  derives  end  extension  inline  on  opaque  open  transparent  using
-using
 *  +  -
 ```

 ## Context-free Syntax